 The Status Code field is used to indicate the result of the corresponding STA Channel Switch Request frame.
 Valid values for the Status Code field is defined in 9.4.1.9.

+TGax Editor: Please insert the following section at the end of section 6.

 TGax Editor: Please insert the following section after section 27.16.